 You Be The Chemist Essential Elements

-Essential Elements is a professional development program created by CEF as part of its You Be The Chemist (YBTC) initiatives.
-Essential Elements is designed to assist K–8 educators— our “essential elements” in education—in teaching chemistry concepts through hands-on learning and connecting those concepts to students’ everyday lives.
+Essential Elements is a professional development workshop created by the Chemical Educational Foundation® as part of its You Be The Chemist ® (YBTC) initiatives.
+Essential Elements is designed to provide K–8 educators—our “essential elements” in education—with methods for teaching chemistry concepts through hands-on learning and real-world connections.

 Essential Elements is based on the 5E constructivist learning cycle approach to teaching.
 This cycle allows students to build their own understanding of new concepts from both old ideas and their own experiences.
 Each of part of the cycle describes a phase of learning.
 Those phases are engage, explore, explain, elaborate, and evaluate.